-- The interior of the car (car accidents)
+- The interior of the car (if relevant)

 Document Your Own Injuries

-Taking photos of your own injuries is fair game.
+Taking photos of your injuries can be very important and useful.
 There’s no harm in showing just how bad the initial damage is.
 Your medical records will work with this evidence to show a complete picture of the harm that you suffered.

 There are few events more stressful than a major, catastrophic accident.
-Involve a personal injury lawyer as quickly as possible to bring your case to its best possible conclusion.
+You should involve a personal injury lawyer as quickly as possible to bring your case to its best possible conclusion.